QLS-MiCM/DataProcessingInPython/README.md

 ## Learning Objectives

-1. Store data in variables and collections.
+1. Import code from existing modules and packages.
-2. Perform basic operations on these data.
+2. Use NumPy to easily process multidimensional data.
-3. Use control flow and loops to write powerful code.
+3. Use Matplotlib to generate different types of plots to visualise data.
-4. Define functions to create repeatable units of behaviour.
+4. Approach a new package and explore its documentation and examples.

 ## Prerequisites